Here you will find answers to any questions you may have regarding daily life and the facilities on board your cruise ship.

 • 120 minutes ‘pay as you go’ - £41

-• 5 days continuous Unlimited Internet with PressReader access - £10 per day
+• 5 days continuous Unlimited Internet - £10 per day

-• 7 days continuous Unlimited Internet with PressReader access - £9 per day
+• 7 days continuous Unlimited Internet - £9 per day

 Please be aware that the Internet service is operated over a maritime satellite connection, with slower speeds than you would experience at home.
 The availability of the service is subject to environmental factors outside of Fred.
 Olsen Cruise Lines control.